-Keeping your bed clean is something we hear a lot about in the media with horror expressed about the statistics around how often people change in the bed.
+Keeping your bed and mattress clean is something we hear a lot about in the media with horror expressed about the statistics around how often people change in the bed.
 Here are some tips on how it is relatively simple to keep your bed super-clean and healthy.

 - As with every housework chore, it is important to deal with things quickly.
 If you spill something on the bed, deal with it immediately even if you are tired because it will be that much easier to tackle.
 Try to avoid rubbing as this can make things worse and just blot the spillage with a damp cloth.

 - Consider how much paraphernalia you have on your bed.
 Cushions and teddy bears may add to a good look but are just extra things to clean.
 You decide how much cleaning you want to do and make decisions about your interior design with that in mind.